-Sometimes something hits you so quick it takes a moment to realize what happened.
+Sometimes something hits you so quickly it takes a moment to realize what happened.
+People go through shit that takes their whole life to process and accept, and even then it isn’t always enough.
 Life is so fleeting, it is over before you know it.
 It’s as if we are already dead, and it takes our whole life to realize it.

 Of course, this connects to ‘hidden knowledge’, as the soul undergoes purification (death), then the passage into the beyond, and embodies that knowledge even during corporeal life.
 We see something of this in the Corpus Hermeticum: